Benunc/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 5.15.0 =
+* feature — "Suggest X Content" panel in the block editor sidebar (WordPress 6.9+): get tweet suggestions from your post and drop in a Better Click to Tweet block with one click.
+No AI required — we'll pull smart excerpts from your content.
+* feature — Optional AI-powered suggestions when you've connected a model (WordPress Connectors): our cheekily named assistant "Bill" steps in as a senior social media marketer and drafts an engaging tweet for you.
+Usage charges apply per your connected provider; we're not responsible for those, but we make sure you can say so before anyone hits the button.
+* enhancement — Site-wide usage agreement for AI: agree once in the editor to accept responsibility for charges; only admins can revoke it (Settings → Better Click to Tweet).
+Non-admins see a friendly note that an admin can connect a model.
+* enhancement — Settings page now has an "Allow AI tweet suggestions?" checkbox so admins can turn AI features off for everyone without touching the editor.
+The editor even links you there with a "disable AI features for all users here" that scrolls straight to the checkbox.
+We're helpful like that.
+* enhancement — Block updated to API version 3 for iframe editor compatibility.
+Your block works in the iframed post editor and won't nag you in the console about deprecation.
+Tested and ready for WordPress 7.0.
+* chore — Tested and confirmed compatibility with WordPress 7.0
+* random — Bill (the AI) has not yet asked for a raise.
+The promo code CHANGELOG at https://benlikes.us/bcttps remains unclaimed.

 = 5.14.0 =
 * fix — Fixed translation loading issues for WordPress 6.8 compatibility by ensuring translations are loaded at the proper time